marc2332/bliss/doc/docs/scan_alignment.md

 ## cen()

-This function return the motor position corresponding to the center of the fwhm of the last scan.
+This function returns the motor position corresponding to the center of the fwhm of the last scan.
 ```
 fwhm_center = cen()